C++23 · GPU-First · In Development · Late 2027

 Entity Component System

-• Lazy query caching — O(1) iteration between structural commits
+• Lazy query caching with deferred structural commits

 Job System

-Lock-free work scheduler with DAG dependencies, priority levels, and deterministic mode.
+Multi-core work scheduler with priority levels, dependency counters, and deterministic mode.

 Core v1Live